anjiqbal/100DaysOfCode/README.md

 ### Today's progress:

 - Mindset session covering different ways to come to a decision as a team.
-- I learnt abouta immutability and why that's important especially when using states in React
+- I learnt about a immutability and why that's important especially when using states in React
 - Used the spread operator and the map, filter and slice array method to understand how to make changes immutably

 ### Thoughts: